 Introducing the new candycode.com

-Learn why a “cutting-edge” agency is building on Gatsby Cloud in 2022
+Learn why a cutting-edge digital agency is building with Gatsby

 candycode takes pride in being an alternative digital agency that leans into the future of technology.
-So we’re sure that our decision to build our agency’s new website on Gatsby Cloud will come as a surprise to many React developers that have outdated perceptions of Gatsby from back when it was simply a static site generator and not the feature-complete, full-stack React framework it is today.
+So we’re sure that our decision to build our agency’s new website with Gatsby may come as a surprise to many React developers that have outdated perceptions of Gatsby from back when it was simply a static site generator and not the feature-complete, full-stack React framework it is today.

 Nevertheless choosing a React framework felt like an impossible decision for us here at candycode because Gatsby, Next.js, and Remix are all such wonderful tools.
 As of today’s release, however, we believe that Gatsby 5 currently represents the state of the art among the React frameworks with its new “reactive site generation” model, automatic TypeScript type generation, and experimental support for React Server Components.

-We’re delighted by the Gatsby 2022 Glow Up and hope that more creators discover that Gatsby 5 supports all of the latest features that modern React developers love, including serverless functions, server-side rendering, and deferred static generation, which is considered by the industry to be “the most faithful implementation” of distributed persistent rendering.
+We’re delighted by the Gatsby glow up and hope that more creators discover that Gatsby 5 supports all of the latest features that modern React developers love, including serverless functions, server-side rendering, and deferred static generation, which is considered by the industry to be “the most faithful implementation” of distributed persistent rendering.

-candycode is excited to launch our agency’s new website on Gatsby Cloud today, but we look forward to crafting immersive digital experiences for our clients with all the popular React frameworks.
+candycode is excited to launch our agency’s new website built with Gatsby today, but we look forward to crafting immersive digital experiences for our clients with all the popular React frameworks.
 Besides, now that React developers can finally use Gatsby’s “Content Mesh” in Next.js and Remix projects, isn’t it about time we all get along?
 We’re one beautiful React community after all!